 As far as the military, it has been unwilling to address this problem fully far too long and developed a culture that perpetuates and minimizes the behavior.
 This has caused a breakdown of those military values my father and forefathers fought for, and a loss of honor to those who cover it up and perpetuate it.
 There exists now a disconnection from the military’s mission, and it is a cancer that is bringing shame on our country, and to all who would serve honorably.

-I wrote this in 2006 but I did get over the anger, hate I had never felt to that degree before service, flashbacks and endless nightmares, and was able to let go.
+I wrote this in 2006 but I did get over the anger, hate I had never felt to that degree before service, some flashbacks and endless nightmares, and was able to let go.
 I will always have some problems due to the damage but thanks to my faith, I was able to get to a place of peace.
 I was able to let go.

 | Return Home | BOOK SALES KEEP US GOING(see what others say) | BOOK LINK, IMPORTANT CONTACTS | Diane- Authors info and bio | CONDUCT UNBECOMING | America at the Gates of Hell |